Contextual Stochastic Optimization for Omnichannel Multi-Courier Order Fulfillment Under Delivery Time Uncertainty: Case Study

 \subsection{Data Overview}

-The industrial partner provides a month-long dataset in 2023, covering more than 1 million online orders for home delivery and over 20,000 unique stock-keeping units (SKUs).
-Each order is organized by SKUs, resulting in one or more order lines.
-For an incoming order, there are, on average, 250 to 1,000 possible fulfillment centers across the company's network to source SKUs from, including mostly physical stores but also regional distribution centers and metro e-commerce centers.
-Each location is equipped with multiple eligible carriers that are capable of providing different levels of service (LOS), such as Ground, Same-Day, and Overnight shipping.
-The set of available carriers span from major shipping companies to crowdsourced gig carriers.
-There are 10 to 30 carrier-LOS pairs appeared in the dataset and throughout the paper, ``carrier" refers to one of these specific carrier-LOS pairs.
+The industrial partner provides a month-long dataset in 2023, covering more than 1 million online orders for home delivery and over 20,000 unique SKUs.
+Each order can be sourced from roughly 250 to 1,000 possible fulfillment centers across the company's network and shipped via one of 10 to 30 distinct carriers.

-Each row of the dataset contains transactional details for a single order line, along with the status of the fulfillment network at the time the order was placed.
-The order information includes the date and time of order placement, the type, dimensions, weight, and quantity of the SKUs, the fulfillment location from which each order line was sourced, the carrier that shipped the order, the customer location, the promised delivery date, and the actual arrival date.
-The network status data includes the on-hand inventory levels of the requested SKU and the remaining open capacity at various locations.
-Additionally, the dataset includes carrier-provided shipping costs and planned transit times.
+The target variable in the machine learning problem, delivery deviation, is defined as the difference between the actual delivered date and the promised delivery date.
+To enhance the quality of the analysis, order lines with extreme deviations were excluded---specifically, those with absolute values greater than 10 days.
+Such outliers often reflect exceptional circumstances, including returns to sender, lost shipments, or atypical business orders, which can introduce noise and bias into the model.